riton/awesome-tools/tools/README.md

 ### Description

-Display a list of tools I've starred that are not present in the main `README.md` tools list.
+Display a list of tools I've starred on Github that are not present in the main `README.md` tools list.

 This supports an `IGNORE_LIST` for tools I've starred and don't want to appear in the `awesome-tools` list.